hmthien050209/fedora-post-install-script/README.md

 ## Found an issue?

-Create an issue, re-run the script with logging, then upload the log file, ~/.bashrc, /etc/default/grub and /etc/dnf/dnf.conf
+Create an issue, then upload ~/.bashrc, /etc/default/grub and /etc/dnf/dnf.conf

 ## Special thanks to: